Enrollment Process for Accepted Students

 - ID for Students.
 Student ID cards use the POS debit system.
 A minimum of 500 pesos can be loaded to the student’s account to purchase items in the Cafeteria and Spirit Shop.
 All purchases are charged to their pre-loaded account each time the student presents their ID.
 A receipt is always offered for purchases.
 Please talk to your child/ren about appropriate choices in the cafeteria.
 Accounts can be loaded in the Cafeteria, at the Cashier, or at the Spirit Shop.
 Students also use their ID cards to check out books at the library.
 There are no fees for library books unless the book is returned late, or damaged, or lost.

 - First Day of Class, Open House.
-Dates and times for the first day of school and Open House are indicated on the New Student Reminders sheet.
+Dates and times for the first day of school and Open House are indicated on the Enrollment Process document.
 The Admissions Secretary provides the Reminder sheet to the newly accepted students’ family once the acceptance decision is given.

 - Materials.
 On the first day of classes students are given paper, notebooks, textbooks, etc. Students generally arrive to school on the first day of classes with a backpack and a lunchbox.
 The backpack might be empty when they arrive to school, and the lunchbox is helpful just in case the ID is not ready or not yet loaded by the family.
 A First Day Packet of information is given to students for parents to review.
 Various forms are signed and returned the following day, and some items like the Parent-Student Handbook can be kept at home.